Idea

 cost to create training / # of employees

 So, a course that costs $15,000 to train those 10,000 employees or 15000/10000 would cost about $1.50 per employee.
-That’s not an exact number because there are infrastructure costs but you get the idea.
+That’s not an exact number because infrastructure costs exist, but you get the idea.

 (cost to create training + ((# of employees / capacity of each session) * cost of each session)